 I asked him if he had had ‘the conversation’ with his father about having Sunday lunch with him every week.
 He said no, but that he would.
 He came back to me a few weeks later and said that his father was hugely relieved as he was getting fed up cooking a roast dinner each week, sometimes he just wanted to sit down with a sandwich, a glass of beer and watch the rugby.
 They agreed to have lunch together once a month.
 He got most of his Sundays back and he could do more things with his wife and children.

 So do the same thing about Christmas.
 Ask your relatives if they actually want to come to you this Christmas.
 Don’t be surprised if they are relieved that you have asked.
 You will probably find that you will have an easier time, with far less stress, with just as much fun, but fun that you want to have and not fun that is manufactured out of guilt.

 What do YOU want for your Christmas?
 How do YOU want to look on Christmas day, worn our and resentful, or relaxed and enjoying yourself?

 Budget for what you can afford to spend and stick to it.
 Try and spread the cost of present shopping over a longer period.
 Consider a simpler version of Christmas dinner such as a buffet where everyone you choose to invite brings a plate of food.
 Consider whether you are prepared to tolerate family tensions over Christmas, if not make the decision to have ‘the conversation’ with everyone concerned.

 Remember, be the result of your decisions not of circumstances.

-If this resonates with you, get in touch with me today.
+If this resonates with you, and you would like to learn more about my work, get in touch with me today.
 I would like to hear from you.